jg-rp/python-liquid2/docs/migration.md

 ## Approach to compatibility and stability

 With [Python Liquid](https://github.com/jg-rp/liquid), our primary objectives are render behavior stability and Shopify/Liquid compatibility, in that order.
-We also have `liquid.future.Environment`, which sacrificed some stability for greater Shopify/Liquid compatibility as Shopify/Liquid and our understanding of it changed.
+We also have `liquid.future.Environment`, which sacrifices some stability for greater Shopify/Liquid compatibility as Shopify/Liquid and our understanding of it changes.

 Now, with Python Liquid2, render behavior stability is still the top priority, but the default environment deliberately deviates from Shopify/Liquid in several ways, "fixing" and adding often requested features that Shopify can't due to their large user base and the technical debt that comes with it.